~Every adventure is a chance to live the way you dream.~

 So in 2018, I decided to move to Boston due to an unexpected job opportunity unrelated to writing.
 Eventually, circumstances changed for the better.
 In my librarian chair, I sit typing away at my secretary desk as often as possible if at-home distractions don’t get the better of me.
-With a couple spoonfuls of peanut butter and bottomless coffee as fuel.
+With a couple spoonfuls of peanut butter, an apple pear in hand, and bottomless coffee as fuel.
 When I’m not writing, my common pastimes include reading, bingeing sitcoms and re-runs, and scrolling through Pinterest for ideas.
 On the side, I keep tabs on my research too.
 It comes with the territory when writing about the historical roots of Arthurian legend (in a fictitious plot).
 Authenticity is crucial.
 The first installment of the series is near completion.

 Aside from historical fiction, I explore a multitude of genres; contemporary, thriller, romance, as well as fantasy and sci-fi brewing on my Google Drive.